Widea-ai/NY_Cabs/README.md

 After running the project, you can access different parts of the test on a browser.

 ### Average speed of each ride
-Instead of returning speed of 1.500.000 rides, i've made the average of all rides.
+Instead of returning speed of 1.500.000 rides, i've made the average of all rides in km/h.
 ```
 http://localhost:5000/avg_speed
 ```